Skip to content

 These Dreams

-Were this a private diary that I could hide in my room, I would freely pour out multiple tales of personal woe, many involving work.
-But this is a public soapbox, and therefore I will exercise restraint because having a job is a good thing, mostly.
+Were this a private diary that I could stash in a drawer, I’d spill out tales of personal woe—many involving work—without a second thought.
+But this is a public space, a digital soapbox, so I exercise restraint.
+Because, ultimately, having a job is a good thing… mostly.

 Another side effect of vacation is that my dreams intensify.
 When there’s no alarm, no nagging to-dos, no immediate tasks upon waking, dreams become vivid movies with elaborate, almost Byzantine, storylines.
 I awake still absorbed with the drama, comedy, or tragedy that my mind just staged.
 It haunts me for hours.

-“So I had this dream last night,” I’ll begin telling Mr. Pinault over breakfast.
+“So I had this dream last night,” I’ll begin telling Mr. P over breakfast.

 “Again?” he says in disbelief.